ncipollo/release-action/README.md

 - **commit**: An optional commit reference.
 This will be used to create the tag if it does not exist.
 - **draft**: Optionally marks this release as a draft release.
 Set to `true` to enable.
 - **name**: An optional name for the release.
 If this is omitted the tag will be used.
+- **omitBody**: Indicates if the release body should be omitted.
+This is primarily useful for preserving the release body during updates.
+- **omitName**: Indicates if the release name should be omitted.
+This is primarily useful for preserving the release name during updates.
 - **prerelease**: Optionally marks this release as prerelease.
 Set to true to enable.
 - **replacesArtifacts**: Indicates if existing release artifacts should be replaced.
 Defaults to true.
 - **tag**: An optional tag for the release.
 If this is omitted the git ref will be used (if it is a tag).